Rhine River Castles

 As we cruised through, Viking provided us with a Rhine River map that listed all the castles along the rhine while our program director pointed out distinctive castles along the way.

 It was quite unique to see the constant sprinkling of village settlements in the low valley dominated by castle topped cliffs from overhead.
 Meanwhile, the hills in between are quite perfect for growing grapes and so we noticed lots and lots of vineyards.

 From the middle of the river it was nice to get a lifted view but if you want to see the miniature castle details – the flags, windows and turrets – I’d recommend bringing binoculars.
 I had my massive camera zoom lens and was able to see them through that!Read more: What It’s Like Aboard Viking Cruises

 The most unique thing we learned is that many of the German castles on the Rhine River have been transformed into hotels.
 Most are high end luxury accommodation but there’s supposedly even a hostel!

 The most popular German castle hotel on the Rhine is Castle Hotel Auf Schoenburg.
 The property has extensive gardens and described as straight out of a fairytale.
-Everyone who stayed seemed to rave about the gourmet meals as well!Compare current room rates on: Booking.com Read reviews: TripAdvisor reviews
+Everyone who stayed seemed to rave about the gourmet meals as well!Check rates: Booking.com Read reviews: TripAdvisor

 Marksburg Castle holds the unique distinction of being the only castle in the Rhineland, between Bingen am Rhein and Koblenz, which was never destroyed.
 We took a guided tour of the fortress interior during our Viking River Cruise.
 The entire visit to Marksburg took just under an hour and explored the ramparts, outer walls and interior bedroom, kitchen, etc.